openkim/kliff/docs/source/contributing_guide.rst

 Code style
 ----------

 - KLIFF uses black_ to format the code.
-It adopts the default style of black_ with only one exception: we use line length 90 instead of of the black_default (88).
+It adopts the default style of black_.
   To format the code, one can use:

   .. code-block:: bash

-    black --line-length 90 <filename>.py
+    black <filename>.py

-  Supply ``--skip-string-normalization`` to ``black`` to avoid changing single quote to double quote.
+  Supply ``--skip-string-normalization`` to ``black`` to avoid changing single quote to double quote (not recommended).

 - The docstring of **KLIFF** follows the `numpy` style, which can be found at numpydoc_.